 Lester’s Oil is carefully formulated to address a truly wide range of health needs and its freshness guarantee is backed up by a successful 2014 University study.

 You should be aware that, although these nutrients help protect your skin from the aging effects of the sun, you shouldn’t regard them as a sunscreen substitute.
-Your skin is still vulnerable to ultraviolet; taking a supplement enhances your natural defenses, but won’t protect you 100% – it is just one part of your sun-smart regime.
+Your skin is still vulnerable to ultraviolet; taking a supplement enhances your natural defences, but won’t protect you 100% – it is just one part of your sun-smart regime.

 2016 study http://onlinelibrary.wiley.com/doi/10.1111/bjd.15080/pdf